gayathrimh/HTML_CSS-Projects/Assignment2/README.md

       </body>
     </html>
     ```
-5. Add unicode for chesspieces in the code as follows:
+5. Add Unicode for chess pieces in the code as follows:
     ```
     <!DOCTYPE html>
     <html>